xerhard/XFM2_GetterSetter/src/README.md

 # XFM2_GetterSetter

+Build on Intellij IDEA 2020.1.1 (Community Edition) and java-1.11.0-openjdk-amd64

+**Libraries:** all used libraries have their own licensies as granted by their owners

 ## Folder structure:

-- **External Libraries** all used libraries, these Libraries have their own licensies as granted by their owners
-- **XFM2_GetterSetter** Intellij Project folder, used Intellij IDEA 2020.1.1 (Community Edition)
+- **XFM2_GetterSetter** Intellij Project folder
 - **README.md** this file